netmackan/java-binrepo-proxy/README.md

 - No option yet to chose key server(s)
 - Logging needs improvement
 - Information on why the artifact was refused not visible on the client side (in the future: the status string should say "Invalid signature for artifact URI", "No signature for artifact [URI] with digest 0x[DIGEST]" etc

+## Credits
+- Some code is from the [Verify PGP signatures plugin](https://github.com/s4u/pgpverify-maven-plugin)